top of page

 cewbron.png

-We use plastic coated paperboard milk cartons because we believe they protect milk’s goodness better than other packages.
-The flavor of milk is affected both by light and its container.
-In addition, the paper is a renewable resource and eight half-gallon paperboard containers require as much petroleum-based...
+We use plastic-coated paperboard milk cartons because they protect milk's goodness better than other packages.
+Both light and the container affect the flavor of milk.
+In addition, paper is a renewable resource and eight half-gallon paperboard containers require as much petroleum-based material as one half-gallon plastic milk jug.

 brenbloo.png

 At Snowville Creamery, our core philosophy, to maintain the principles and values of sustainability and waste-minimization in everything we do, drives our choices.
 Paper is a renewable resource.
-Adding a plastic screw top would only add additional fossil fuel petroleum-based plastics and total packaging...
+Adding a plastic screw top would only add additional fossil fuel petroleum-based plastic waste to the environment and make the paperboard carton non-recyclable.

 cewbron.png